apple1417/apple1417.dev/bl3/hunt/index.md

 ---
+title: Improved BL3 Hunt Rules.
+description: >-
-description: Improved rules for the BL3 Hunt.
+  Improved rules for the BL3 Hunt, which have actually been playtested, and which have full justifications for each point.
 ---
 <style>
 details {
-  font-size: 0.9em;
+  font-size: 0.85em;
 }
 details > summary {
   cursor: pointer;